zsteinkamp/m4l-Knobbler4/README.md

    <img alt="Selected Parameter" src="images/selected-param.png" style="width: 384"/>

-2. Touch any unmapped slider on the iPad screen.
+2. Touch any unmapped slider on the tablet screen.
 3. Voila!

 ### Unmapping Parameters

-1. Touch the `X` icon in the upper-left corner of the iPad screen.
+1. Touch the `X` icon in the upper-left corner of the tablet screen.
 The sliders will all turn into red rectangles.
 2. Touch a red rectangle to unmap the parameter.
 3. Touch the `X` icon again to leave unmapping mode.